Scherzer fans 11, pitches Nationals past Diamondbacks 3-1

 Nationals: RHP Stephen Strasburg (4-3, 3.52 earned run average) is also 4-3 in 10 career starts against the Diamondbacks, the team he faces on Saturday.

-Diamondbacks: Scribner was 2-1 with 5.68 ERA in five starts at Triple-A Reno this season.
+Diamondbacks: RHP Troy Scribner was named Saturday's starter.
+He was 2-1 with 5.68 ERA in five starts at Triple-A Reno this season.